 It is good convention to start class name from capital letter.

-First argument is name of instance, then positive node and negative node names, args accepts model value after -model key and all optional parameters of device.
+First argument is name of instance, then positive node and negative node names, args accepts model value after -model key and all instance parameters of device.

 In these few lines we process args variable with argparse package:

-List [list len area ms a k alpha c] contains all parameters we have in core verilog-a model.
-Due to these line we can pass parameters to element in forms -paramName $paramValue $paramQual, for example: -area 1e-4 or -area l*m -eq.
+Here we define required -model argument, and optional instance arguments -len and -area with default values.
+Due to these lines we can pass parameters to element in forms -paramName $paramValue $paramQual, for example: -area 1e-4 or -area l*m -eq.

 Possible qualificator is -eq - it means that parameter should be inserted into SPICE netlist as paramName={expression}